swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 start a dedicated blog about it.

-I first encountered Baduk (as it is called in Korea) as a child at my grandmother's house in Uijeongbui, though I did not learn the beautifully simple rules until years later.
-Initially, I was just intrigued by the lack of strong computer Go technology; the strongest computer Go programs of the early 2000's floundered embarassingly in the beginner ranks.
+I first encountered Baduk (as it is called in Korea) as a child at my grandmother's house in Uijeongbui.
+However, I did not learn the beautifully simple rules until years later, and initially, I was just intrigued by the lack of strong computer Go technology; the strongest computer Go programs of the early 2000's floundered in the beginner ranks.
 Curiosity drove me to a local Austin, Texas game shop where I picked up a couple of books on Go and an inexpensive set.

-Quickly, I found it difficult to further advance my understanding of the game.
+In rather short order, I found it difficult to further advance my understanding of the game.
 Learning by yourself without a support network is a long, grueling process.
 Go, like Chess and other great games, is fundamentally social phenomena; you need players, teachers, clubs, tournaments and so forth.

 Unfortunately, unlike Chess in the United States, Go has never had a figure in the popular consciousness to bolster its troops.
 The